Women’s History Month – the Sun Queen

-Historically, women have been underrepresented in STEM.
-Although many STEM fields advanced significantly in the mid-1900s, for women, careers were still considered taboo.
+Historically, women have been underrepresented in the renewable energy field.
+In parallel, the field advanced significantly in the mid-1900s, while for women, careers in STEM were still considered taboo.
+Much of recorded history depicts women overshadowed by their male counterparts.
 With March being Women’s History Month, it seemed fitting to highlight a woman whose commitment to a more sustainable lifestyle laid the groundwork for modern solar technology: Dr. Maria Telkes.

-During her tenure, Telkes developed a long list of accolades to accompany her life’s work.
-She became the first honoree of the inaugural Society of Women Engineers Achievement Award and was a recipient of a prestigious grant from the Ford Foundation to develop a solar-powered cooking oven.
-At the end of her career, she earned a lifetime achievement award from the National Academy of Sciences Building Research Advisory Board and the Charles Greeley Abbot Award from the American Solar Energy Society.
+In her tenure, Telkes developed a long list of accolades to accompany her life’s work.
+She became the first honoree of the inaugural Society of Women Engineers Achievement Award.
+She was also a recipient of a prestigious grant from the Ford Foundation to develop a solar-powered cooking oven.
+At the end of her career, she was awarded a well-sought after lifetime achievement award from the National Academy of Sciences Building Research Advisory Board and the Charles Greeley Abbot Award from the American Solar Energy Society.
 Outside of STEM, she was even recognized for her bravery when she pulled a young girl out of a burning house in 1927.

 Appropriately nicknamed the “Sun Queen,” Telkes was ahead of her time in terms of her design thinking in the photovoltaic realm.
 At the time of her death, she held nearly 20 patents related to solar energy.
 Through these, her legacy of innovation and commitment to solar accessibility lives on.